romi-v/pilot_project_sql/README.md

 Analysing the job postings I found out that the most in-demand skills are not always the highest-paid.
 SQL, Python, and Tableau appear frequently in job postings, but they are not in the highest-paying jobs.
 On the other hand PySpark, Bitbucket, and Couchbase dominate high-paying job listings, but don’t appear in the most frequently listed skills.
 → This suggests high specialization = higher salary, while generalist skills (SQL, Python, Excel) are needed in many roles but may not be as lucrative.

-_ChatGPT generated these suggees based on my SQL query results:_
+_ChatGPT generated these suggestions based on my SQL query results:_

 **If You Want a High-Paying Job: Specialize in Big Data, AI, and DevOps** Learn PySpark, Databricks, Kubernetes, and Airflow for big data engineering roles.
 Gain experience with Couchbase, Elasticsearch, Watson, and DataRobot for AI & analytics.